 One last thing you should do before you’re able to start debugging and deploying custom add-ins is to configure the trusted certificate with SharePoint.
 To do this, follow the post here.

 Your SharePoint server should now be up and running and ready for you to deploy your first add-in to it.
-I’ll be writing a post soon detailing how to create and deploy a fairly simple provider-hosted add-in.
-I’ll link that post to this one once it’s ready 🙂
+The following is a post detailing how to create and deploy a fairly simple provider-hosted add-in.